 The University of Washington Tacoma's Certified Public Manager® is a nationally-accredited, comprehensive leadership and management development program for professionals from all levels of government - city, county, state, and beyond.
-This intensive, 10-month program is designed for busy professionals who may not have time to attend weekly evening classes by combining monthly virtual or in-person class sessions with online work and independent projects.
+This intensive, 10-month program is designed for busy professionals who may not have time to attend traditional, in-person evening classes by combining live, online class sessions with self-paced online work and independent projects.

 Graduates of Certified Public Manager® earn two high-value certificates:

 - Lean Six Sigma Green Belt Certificate